Token Program Proposals (TPPs)

 How is this relevant for governance?
 Unlike other token launches, not all ZK tokens were minted upon the launch of the ZK token.
 In other words, there is no token treasury.
 Instead, the Token Assembly grants minting rights to administrators of Token Programs.
 The Token Assembly has access to 29.3% of the total token supply, as defined during the token launch.
 This design removes the risks associated with a large treasury and instead helps shift the agency of token management to the final token recipient.

-ℹ️ Learn more about the latest version of the capped minter and its functionality.
+ℹ️ Learn more about the latest version of the capped minter, its functionality and how to deploy.

 What information should I include in a TPP?